ironzo/ct_scans_cnn/README-3.md

 The dataset used in this project is courtesy of the [Kaggle dataset](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images/data) provided by Mohamed Hany.
 The work completed in this project is a testament to the potentials of machine learning in medical imaging.

 ## Contact
-For any queries regarding this project, please feel free to contact [Your Name].
+For any queries regarding this project, please feel free to contact me.